 Prefer to live chat?
 Start now.

-Start with the Transition Assistance Program.
-You’ll find detailed information here about what’s included and how to connect with the program for your service branch.
+Start with the Department of Defense Transition Assistance Program website.
+You’ll find detailed information about transition assistance and how to connect with your service branch’s program.
+You can also contact your installation’s TAP office.

-Pre-separation counseling: You need pre-separation counseling at least 90 days before separation, but you can schedule it up to 24 months before your retirement date.
-Pre-separation covers the basics about medical insurance, relocation assistance, life insurance, Department of Veterans Affairs benefits and more.
+Initial Counseling and Pre-separation counseling: You need to complete an Individualized Initial Counseling session and Pre-Separation counseling at least 365 days prior to your separation or retirement date, but you can schedule it up to 24 months before your retirement date.

 Final medical exam: Schedule your mandatory, final medical and dental exam with your installation’s medical clinic 90 days before you separate.

 Scheduling final move: You will have one year after leaving active duty to complete your final move.
 But the sooner you can schedule, the greater the chance of getting the dates you want.
-See below under benefits for more.
+Learn more under the benefits section in number 3 below.

 2. Plan your post-retirement budget: Know what you’ll have to work with